Manage App Navigation

 Passing Data to a Route

-There are 3 different ways to pass data to a route.
+There are 3 common ways to pass data.

 Path Parameters